elmtree-askmo/cloudcannon-app/content/learn/economics/what-are-the-fundamental-differences-between-capitalism-and-socialism-as-economic-systems.md

 url: /learn/economics/questions/what-are-the-fundamental-differences-between-capitalism-and-socialism-as-economic-systems
 score: -1.0
 related_article1:
-    id: 169916
+    id: 169911
-    title: How do price fluctuations influence consumer behavior in market dynamics?
+    title: >-
+        What are the primary objectives of monetary and fiscal policies in economic management?
     subject: Economics
-    url: /learn/economics/questions/how-do-price-fluctuations-influence-consumer-behavior-in-market-dynamics
+    url: /learn/economics/questions/what-are-the-primary-objectives-of-monetary-and-fiscal-policies-in-economic-management
 related_article2:
-    id: 169916
+    id: 169904
+    title: >-
-    title: How do price fluctuations influence consumer behavior in market dynamics?
+        How do multinational companies influence globalization and global markets?
     subject: Economics
-    url: /learn/economics/questions/how-do-price-fluctuations-influence-consumer-behavior-in-market-dynamics
+    url: /learn/economics/questions/how-do-multinational-companies-influence-globalization-and-global-markets
 related_article3:
-    id: 169910
+    id: 169908
-    title: How do inflation and interest rates serve as economic indicators?
+    title: >-
+        How does innovation contribute to economic growth and development?
     subject: Economics
-    url: /learn/economics/questions/how-do-inflation-and-interest-rates-serve-as-economic-indicators
+    url: /learn/economics/questions/how-does-innovation-contribute-to-economic-growth-and-development
 related_article4:
-    id: 169913
+    id: 169903
-    title: What is the significance of resource utilization in achieving economic sustainability?
+    title: >-
+        What are the key aspects of economics that define its study and application?
     subject: Economics
-    url: /learn/economics/questions/what-is-the-significance-of-resource-utilization-in-achieving-economic-sustainability
+    url: /learn/economics/questions/what-are-the-key-aspects-of-economics-that-define-its-study-and-application
 related_article5:
-    id: 169916
+    id: 169908
-    title: How do price fluctuations influence consumer behavior in market dynamics?
+    title: >-
+        How does innovation contribute to economic growth and development?
     subject: Economics
-    url: /learn/economics/questions/how-do-price-fluctuations-influence-consumer-behavior-in-market-dynamics
+    url: /learn/economics/questions/how-does-innovation-contribute-to-economic-growth-and-development
 ---

 &nbsp;